By Rachel Doherty

 I was actively involved in the Fellowship program, the Accounting Student Association (now called the Accounting and Finance Student Association or AFSA) and the ACE Consulting Group.
 These groups gave me the confidence and experience to excel in the professional world.
 I feel very grateful for that.

 Jeannine LiChong (MAcc ’92) is the SAF 2023 Outstanding Alumni recipient.
-Visit our website to read our interview with Jeannine.
+Read our interview with Jeannine.